 For the AS2 secure message exchange to happen between Mendelson tool and SAP Cloud integration tenant, we need to exchange the public keys between these two applications.

-1.1 Export public certificate of Key2 from AS2 Mendelson Tool and Import on to SAP Cloud Platform Integration tenant:
+1.1 Export public certificate of Key2 from AS2 Mendelson Tool and Import on to SAP Cloud Integration tenant:

 Perform the steps mentioned below to export the public certificate of AS2 Mendelson to SAP Cloud Integration Tenant.